Washington School (Weymouth, Massachusetts)

-The Washington School is a historic school building at 8 School Street in Weymouth, Massachusetts.
+The Washington School is a historic school building at 8 School Street in Weymouth, Massachusetts, United States.
 The 2 1/2-story wood-frame building was designed by Shepard S. Woodcock and built in 1887.
 The six-room building has characteristic Queen Anne styling, including asymmetrical massing, varied gable treatments, use of decorative fish-scale shingles, and an elaborately decorated entry porch.

 The building was listed on the National Register of Historic Places in 1986.
 It has since been converted into offices.